JSFoundation/js.foundation/_home/030-governance.md

 fa-icon: sitemap
 ---

-The jQuery Foundation is governed by 2 branches which separate business and technical decisions.
+The JS Foundation is governed by 2 branches which separate business and technical decisions.
 The Board of Directors leads the business branch and is composed of corporate member representatives as well as a representative from the Collaboration Board.
 The technical branch of governance handles all technical aspects of the Foundation, independent of the Board of Directors.

 # Board of Directors